bjin/mpv-prescalers/README.md

 For `nnedi3` prescaler, `neurons` and `window` settings are indicated in the filename.

+In addition, `superxbr-native.hook` is a native implementation of `superxbr` which do the upscaling on RGB, and is most likely the one you want use.

 For example:
 * `nnedi3-nns32-win8x4.hook` is the user shader for luma `nnedi3` prescaling with `32` neurons and a local sampling window size of `8x4`.